 At last, Beaver Falls.
 I’ve walked 24km from the start of the hike at the top of the canyon.
 I still have another 11km back up to the lodge at Supai where I’ll sleep tonight.
 It’s another 7km further before Havasu Creek meets the Colorado River, and I fear that I won’t be back at Supai village in time to get some dinner.

 I take a few (more) photos, and reluctantly head back up the trail.
 I’ve got enough time for a swim at Havasu Falls – the water is warm and relaxing – and make it back to the Sinyella cafe in Supai on the far side of the village about half an hour before it closes.
 A cold drink and fry-bread never tasted so good!

 Supai Lodge is fairly basic, but I sleep very soundly (after a mix-up with rooms is eventually solved, and I am allocated a room that doesn’t already have an occupant)!

-March through June considered the best time.
-Avoid monsoon season (mid-July to August) where flash flooding can occur – and the trail into Havasu Canyon may be closed due to either heat or the risk of flash floods.
+March through June is considered the best time.
+Avoid monsoon season (mid-July to August) when flash flooding can occur – and the trail into Havasu Canyon may be closed due to either heat or the risk of flash floods.

 Getting to the waterfalls of the Havasu Canyon

 12.3km (7.6 mile) from Hualapai Hilltop to Supai village +1.5km (1 mile) to Navajo Falls +2.4km (1.5 miles) to Havasu Falls +3.6km (2.3 miles) to Mooney Falls +8.5km (5.2 miles) to Beaver Falls

 - Havasupai / Havasu Falls Campground Reservations and Lodge reservations